 ||9600 pixels wide x 5400 pixels high (32 x 18 inch in 300 ppi)

-The total prize money is at least 30,000 €.
+The total prize money is up to 30,000 €.
 Depending on the results of the international jury, a Grand Prize of 5,000 € per category will be awarded (4,000 € to the student and 1,000 € to the teacher) for the most outstanding projects.
 Depending on the results for each region, a prize of 1,250 € per category will be awarded for the best projects (1,000 € to the student and 250 € to the teacher).
 The jury will be allowed to award a number of special prizes, including prizes for innovative use of VELUX products.

 All submitted projects will be displayed at iva.velux.com after the winners announcement.